Policy of deliberate ambiguity: Nuclear weapons and Israel

 The United States also tolerates Israel's deliberate ambiguity as to whether Israel has nuclear weapons.
 Israel is not a signatory to the Treaty on the Non-Proliferation of Nuclear Weapons.
 Therefore, by not acknowledging that Israel likely has nuclear weapons, the US avoids having to sanction it for violating American anti-proliferation law.

+Historical examples

+Antarctic Treaty

+Deliberate ambiguity was required to establish the Antarctic Treaty System, which bans military activity in Antarctica.
+By the 1950s, seven countries had made territorial claims in Antarctica, three of which were overlapping: Argentina, Chile, and the United Kingdom.
+Political pressure within these countries prevented them from renouncing their claims.
+In order to reach an agreement, the Antarctic Treaty was written ambiguously to neither affirm nor deny the legal status of previous claims.
+This circumvented the issue and allowed successful establishment of the treaty system.

 East and West Germany

-After West Germany gave up its "Hallstein Doctrine" of ending diplomatic relations with any country recognizing East Germany (thus implicitly following a "one Germany policy"), West Germany turned to a policy of virtual/de facto recognizing East Germany in the 1970s, despite still maintaining several policies in accordance with the fictive but de jure legal principle of there being only one Germany.
+After West Germany gave up its "Hallstein Doctrine" of ending diplomatic relations with any country recognizing East Germany (thus implicitly following a "one-Germany policy"), West Germany turned to a policy of virtually or de facto recognizing East Germany in the 1970s, despite still maintaining several policies in accordance with the fictive but de jure legal principle of there being only one Germany.

 East German citizens were treated as West German citizens upon arrival in West Germany and exports to East Germany were treated as if they were domestic trade.
 That created a deliberately ambiguous policy that reconciled the demand by the rest of the world for West Germany to acknowledge the existence of East Germany and the desire by the vast majority of West German politicians to avoid recognizing German partition as permanent.